Haoming02/sd-forge-couple/README.md

 ## How to Use

-> [!NOTE]
+> [!IMPORTANT]
-> The effect of this Extension is dependent on the prompt-adherence capability of each Checkpoint.
-If the checkpoint does not understand the composition, it still cannot generate the result properly.
+> Think of this Extension as a LLM for prompts: the defined regions are more like "suggestions" rather than strict boundaries.
+Don't expect the results to follow the regions with pixel-perfect precision.
+Additionally, the effectiveness of this Extension depends on how well the Checkpoint follows to the prompt.
+If the Checkpoint doesn't understand the composition, it won't generate the desired result accurately.

-> [!NOTE]
-> Consider this Extension as a really advanced LLM: The regions are still only "suggestions," don't expect the results to absolutely follow the regions, and the masks are not pixel-perfect either.

 > [!TIP]
 > As shown in the various examples, even if a region only contains 1 subject, it's usually still better to prompt for the total amount of subjects first.